techByMarcus/aboutMarcus/README.md

 **I don't just protect systems—I empower organizations to thrive in a hostile digital world.**

-- Proven track record: Reduced security incidents by 80% at Fortune 500 clients
+- Proven track record: Reduced security incidents by 80% for 175 clients
-- Led teams to win 1st place in national cybersecurity competitions
 - Recognized by peers for innovative threat detection strategies
 - Trusted by executives for clear, actionable security guidance